 - Do not host an ads.txt file.

 - You should have a Google Ad Manager account.

 - You shouldn’t have any pop-ups under or redirect your users when they interact with the site/perform an action.

 - You shouldn’t host plagiarized content and avoid scrappers.

 - You shouldn’t get bots to inflate your ad impressions, thus revenue.

-How to Sign Up for Google AdX Account?
+How Do You Sign Up for a Google AdX Account?

 You can get a Google AdX account in two ways.

 - Ask Google (your Google Account Manager): If you have an account manager (AM) and a Google Ad Manager account, you can check with your AM to see if you can access Ad Exchange.
 Unless you are a publisher with tens of millions of users, you must choose another option.

 - Partner with a third party: Google allows a certain number of third parties to resell Google AdX demand.
 For instance, we are an authorized Google AdX reseller and can help mid-sized publishers access Google AdX.

-Not all Ad Exchange resellers can produce the same results in terms of CPM and revenue.
+Not all Advertising Exchange resellers can produce the same results in terms of CPM and revenue.
 That’s why it is important to look into key factors before signing up with a reseller and see how they best fit you.
 Well, we will give you an AdX reseller checklist that you can use to find a reseller that meets your expectations and helps you maximize the yield.

 - Migration to Google Ad Manager